 My Lazy Ace building friend also is considering floats, which is always a great idea!

 Now I’m going to get into something really controversial.
 Conventional wisdom says that floats should be accompanied by an extra powerful engine to yank the plane off the water.
 Because my friend is considering a Saito 180, everything should work out perfectly, especially with all of the recommended upgrades to the wing struts, landing gear, firewall, and fuselage.
 The plane probably will weigh an extra five or even ten pounds, but it should be a load of fun!
 As I mentioned, this design started super light, so it would take a lot more than that to ruin it.

 I know this is a huge rant, and I apologize.
 This is a point of view that doesn’t get a lot of support, so I thought it would be good to share it.
 More power usually requires more strength, which requires more weight, which requires more power, etc. Don’t get sucked into that loop.
 I have a big collection of lightweight sleeve bearing engines that get a lot of air time because they allow me to build a plane lighter, burn less fuel, and use cheaper servos and smaller batteries, without worrying about structural failures.
 The result is a superior airplane, rather than one of those crazy rocket bricks I usually see other guys flying.
 It’s usually not the weight of the balsa that pushes you over the edge.
 It’s equipment choices.
-Choose wood with enough strength to withstand handling and transport, then pick a lightweight engine on the small end of the recommended range, and keep the rest of your equipment light to match the engine.
+Choose wood with enough strength to withstand handling and transport, then pick a lightweight engine on the small end of the recommended range.
+The engine will be adequate because it doesn’t have to haul a heavy engine around.
+Then keep the rest of your equipment light to match the engine.
 Try it and you’ll like it!